 IBAN stands for International Bank Account Number and they are called for when sending or receiving international payments.
 An IBAN is used to identify the individual account involved in an international transaction.
 This globally-established coding system is primarily practised by banks within Europe, but it is becoming more widely used by countries outside the EU.

-The sequence of alphanumerical characters that make up an IBAN number is as follows:
+The sequence of alphanumerical characters that can make up an IBAN number differs depending on the region/country, a 22 character example would look as follows:

 An example of an IBAN is: GB25HLX11073611219664